mantis3de/game-export-pipeline-docs/docs/window.md

 - **Summary** — export gate score + status, scene quality, error/warning/info counts, per-category scores.
 - **Objects to fix** — a checklist of validated objects (tick which to repair); **All** / **Errors only** quick-selects.
 - **Fix Safe Issues** — every *deterministic* fix on the ticked objects (apply scale/rotation, names, materials, lightmap UV).
 Destructive geometry "repairs" are intentionally **not** auto-applied — guessing at topology can quietly make a mesh worse.
+- **Backup before destructive fix** — an optional toggle.
+When on, the destructive geometry repairs (triangulate, fill holes, remove loose verts / zero-area faces) first copy the affected meshes into a hidden `GEP_Backup_<time>` collection, so you can recover the original geometry.
+The collection is excluded from the view layer so it won't be selected or exported.
 - **Issue list** — grouped by object or category.
 Each issue has:
     - **Select & Focus** — selects the exact components, opens the right editor (UV / Shader / Material tab) and **frames the viewport** on the problem.
 Flipped faces enable the orientation overlay.
 Geometry problems are fixed by hand from here.
     - **Fix This** — that issue's safe fix (shown only for deterministic fixes).